The 19th Psalm is a dandy. I really like how it reminds me of the ways...

 Finally, the psalmist asks that his voice might echo God's.
 I am intrigued that he uses a word which means "sight" not "hearing" in verse 14.
 How can words and meditations be seen?
 Well, my own American culture has proverbs like "gotta walk the talk" and "people hear our actions more than our words."
 These are biblical truisms.
 And that is what is being conveyed in this verse.
 When we live true to our "voice" such that others can observe it, then others are impacted by itfor good .

 Bless you readers!
-I actually texted a buddy that I would absolutely discuss his great good lawyer based in Prince Georges, http://jmd-law.ca using an upcoming write-up.
-Any time you are researching to get a Lawyer within the general British Columbia region, these folks were terrific.
+I actually texted a buddy that I would absolutely discuss his great competent campground on the Cabot Trails, http://baddeckcabottrailcampground.com using an upcoming write-up.
+Any time you are researching to get a campground within the general Nova Scotia region, these folks were terrific.

-In conclusion, I absolutely have to state the initial thought for this post was brilliantly presented by Sabrina at Baddeck Cabot Trail Campground.
-Undeniably an excellent campgrounds.
+In conclusion, I absolutely have to state the initial thought for this post was brilliantly presented by Christopher at Umbrella mental health network.
+Undeniably an excellent LGBTQ counselling services.
 I really love a great suggestion!